Build your first public integration on Zapier

 3. In Integration Home, click Publish.

-4. You’ll need to complete our online form.
+4. You’ll need to complete the online form.

 5. Click Submit for Review.

-After you’ve submitted your integration for review, one of our developers will reach out to you in 1 week or less.
-Zapier will update your:
+After you’ve submitted your integration for review, one of our developers will reach out to you in 1 week or less with any oustanding requirements.
+In the meantime, Zapier will update your:

 • App version to Pending.